 Wheels are made from either aluminum castings, magnesium castings, or aluminum forgings.
 The wheel is of the divided type, incorporating inner wheel half (10) and outer wheel half (8), Ref.
 Figure 3, which are fastened together with tie bolts (7), washers (6), and nuts (5).
 An o-ring (9) fitted between the two wheel halves provides the air seal for wheels designed to operate with tubeless tires.
 The wheel rotates on two tapered roller bearings (4) which seat in bearing cups, shrink fitted into the hubs.
-Grease seals (3) provide protection and lubricant retention for the bearings.
+Grease seals (2) and (3) provide protection and lubricant retention for the bearings.
 All new product shipped will have the bearings packed with the appropriate grease (refer to Section 300 Off-Aircraft Maintenance, paragraph 3.A.
 Bearing Grease).
-Felt grease seals are shipped dry.
-Remove the felt seals and lightly coat all surfaces of the felt with the wheel bearing grease and reinstall prior to wheel use.
 Hubcaps, when used, are secured to the outboard wheel half by a snap ring (1) or three attachment screws.
 Full wheel covers are fastened by three attachment screws.